sercankulcu/sercankulcu.github.io/_fun/parasite.md

    - space
 ---

-I watched *Parasite* in a cinema without reading much about it beforehand.
+I watched *Parasite* in a cinema without reading a review, which is increasingly difficult to achieve with a film everyone is discussing.

-That was a good decision.

-For the first part of the film, I thought I understood what kind of story I was watching.
+For the first half hour I thought I knew what kind of story I was watching.
+Then someone rang a doorbell.

-Then the doorbell rang.

-After that, I stopped trying to classify it.
+After that, classification became useless.

-Comedy became tension.

-Tension became horror.

-Horror became something sadder.

-The film kept changing genre without changing its real subject.

-Space.

-That is what I kept thinking about afterward.

-The Kim family lives below street level.

-The Park family lives high above the city.

-One home looks outward through a window that collects drunken strangers and pesticide.

-The other looks into a carefully designed garden.
+Comedy darkened into suspense, suspense acquired the shape of horror, and horror eventually revealed something sadder underneath.
+Yet through every shift the film kept returning to the same material fact: where people live.

+The Kim family occupies a semi-basement.
+Their window is close to the pavement, low enough to collect drunk passersby, dust, fumigation and the legs of people whose lives take place above them.
+The Park house sits high behind walls, glass and carefully designed space.

-The difference is not explained through speeches.
+The difference between the families is explained architecturally before it is explained economically.

-You walk it.

-Stairs.

-More stairs.

-Down.

-Up.

-Down again.

-The city itself becomes a diagram of class.

-I found that much more effective than a character explaining inequality.

-Architecture is argument.

-The rain sequence made this impossible to miss.

-For one family, rain is beautiful.

-The garden looks fresh.

-The air becomes cleaner.

-For the other family, the same rain destroys their home.
+You move between them through stairs.

+That is what I noticed when I left the cinema.
+The parking garage had a long concrete staircase, and for the first time that evening the ordinary act of climbing felt like commentary.

+The rain sequence is the film's argument in miniature.
+For the Parks, the storm clears the air and leaves the garden beautiful.
+For the Kims, the same rain turns home into sewage.

 Same weather.

-Different consequence.

-That is one of the simplest and strongest ideas in the film.
+Not the same event.

-We often talk about events as though they happen equally to everyone.
+We often describe large events as though they happen equally to everyone.
+Recession, inflation, a storm, an epidemic, a power cut.
+The noun is shared; the capacity to absorb it is not.

-A recession.

-A storm.

-A pandemic.

-A price increase.

-Technically, the event is shared.

-The ability to absorb it is not.

-The film also avoids making poverty automatically noble.

-The Kim family lies.

-Manipulates.

-Hurts other people.

-That is important.

-A weaker film might have made them morally pure victims.

-*Parasite* is more uncomfortable.

-People under pressure can still behave badly.

-People with money can still be kind in ordinary situations.
+This is where *Parasite* avoids an easier moral structure.
+The poor family is not made automatically virtuous, nor the rich family automatically monstrous.
+The Kims lie, manipulate and hurt people.
+The Parks can be pleasant, even generous, inside the terms of their world.

-The problem is larger than individual niceness.
+The problem is larger than niceness.

-That is what makes the film difficult.

-Mr. Park is not a cartoon villain.

-He is polite.

-He pays.

-He does not wake up planning to humiliate anyone.

-Yet there is always a line.

-A smell.

-A boundary.

-Do not cross it.

-Class appears through small reactions.

-That felt realistic.

-People rarely announce hierarchy directly.

-They perform it through distance.
+Mr. Park's obsession with the “line” reveals this.
+Class is not announced as ideology.
+It appears in discomfort, distance, smell and assumptions about who may become familiar.
+He does not need to wake each morning deciding to humiliate anyone.
+The hierarchy already exists in the arrangement of space.

-The word “smell” becomes especially cruel because it is something the Kims cannot easily remove.

-Clothes can be changed.
+The word *smell* becomes particularly cruel because it follows the body across disguise.
+Clothes can change.
+Speech can be rehearsed.
+Qualifications can be forged.

-Language can be rehearsed.

-Credentials can be invented.

 The body still carries evidence of where it sleeps.

-When the film ended, I remember walking out of the cinema and noticing stairs.

-That sounds ridiculous.

-But the film had made vertical movement meaningful.

-Up.

-Down.

-Who lives where?

-Who enters through which door?

-Who is visible?

-Who is hidden underneath?

-A few hours earlier, stairs were architecture.

-After *Parasite*, they looked like social structure.
+A few weeks after seeing the film, I visited an apartment for rent.
+The advertisement had described it as “garden level.”
+The window looked directly at the tires of parked cars.

+I thought of the Kim home and laughed, then felt bad for laughing.

+Language, too, has architecture.

+A basement can become garden level if the person selling it controls the description.

+By the end of *Parasite*, the house has revealed spaces even its owners barely know.
+That feels like the film's final insult to the fantasy that wealth provides complete knowledge of the world one owns.

+Somebody may be beneath you.

+Not metaphorically.

+Actually beneath you.

+The genius of the film is that, after two hours, a staircase is no longer merely a staircase.